 Shopify made the switch for those reasons and also because the term content design is a clear signal as to what the team is involved with.

 It’s easy for outsiders to picture what designers do, much harder to figure out what a strategist does in the scheme of product design.
 Strategist has also become a broad term for everything from information architecture to content marketing while design is more specific.
 We are involved in the design of a product.

-What is the background you’ll need to become a content designer
+What background you’ll need to become a content designer?

 How does one end up doing this sort of work?
 Like most jobs in content, content designers often start out life as something else: a copywriter (me!), a content or UX writer, a digital marketer, a journalist.